Combinatorial results implied by many zero divisors in a group ring: Kleinberg--Sawin--Speyer refinement

-We remark that for $k=3$ we get the estimate $3\codim X$ (where $X^3=0$, $X\subset \mathbb{F}[G]$), for the tri-colored product-free sets, but $2\codim X$ for the sets without non-trivial solutions of $xy=z^2$ (provided that $|G|$ is odd.)
+Remark that for $k=3$ we get the estimate $3\codim X$ (where $X^3=0$, $X\subset \mathbb{F}[G]$), for the multiplicative 3-matchings, but $2\codim X$ for the sets without non-trivial solutions of $xy=z^2$ (provided that $|G|$ is odd.)
 This improvement comes from the coincidence of two spaces of functions in the latter case.

-What is remarkable is that the estimate we get on this way for tri-colored sum-free subsets of $\mathbb{F}_p^n$ is asymptotically tight (in logarithmic scale), this follows from the results of \cite{KSS} and \cite{No,Pe}.
+What is remarkable is that the estimate obtained on this way for multiplicative 3-matchings of $\mathbb{F}_p^n$ is asymptotically tight (in logarithmic scale), this follows from the results of \cite{KSS} and \cite{No,Pe}.
 It would be nice to get the tightness for other groups.
 Let me formulate it as a conjecture:

 \begin{conjecture} Consider all $k$-tuples of subspaces $X_1,\dots,X_k$ of $\mathbb{F}[G]$ such that $X_1\dots X_k=0$.
-Take a minimal value $M_k(G)$ of the sum of their codimensions.
-Here the minimum is taken over the choice of the field also.
-Then, for large $|G|$, the maximal cardinality of a $k$-colored product-free subset of $G$ is $M_k(G)\cdot |G|^{o(1)}$. \end{conjecture}
+Take the minimal value $M_k(G)$ of the sum of their codimensions.
+(Here the minimum is taken over the choice of the field also.)
+Then, for large $|G|$, the maximal cardinality of a multiplicative $k$-matching of $G$ is $M_k(G)\cdot |G|^{o(1)}$. \end{conjecture}

-This may seem to strong: At first, we actually use in the proof only that $[1]X_1\dots X_k=0$, not $X_1\dots X_k=0$.
+This may seem too strong.
+At first, we actually use in the proof only that $[1]X_1\dots X_k=0$, not $X_1\dots X_k=0$.
 But I do not know whether it allows to improve the bound.
 At second, the minimizing over $\mathbb{F}$ looks somehow strange.
 Possibly, we should start from the case of $p$-groups and the group rings over $\mathbb{F}_p$.